George Forrest Browne

 George Forrest Browne (4 December 1833 – 1 June 1930) was an English bishop, the first Anglican Bishop of Stepney from 1895 until 1897 when he was appointed Bishop of Bristol.

 Early life

 Browne was born in York 1833 and educated at St Peter's School, York and St Catharine's College, Cambridge.
 He became the 30th wrangler in 1856.
-In 1857 where he obtained 2nd class Honours degree in Theology and was ordained in 1858.
+In 1857 he obtained 2nd class Honours degree in Theology, and was ordained in 1858.

 Career

 After a spell of school mastering in Scotland, he returned to his college in 1863 as a Fellow.
 He then held various appointments and spent some time as a parish priest.
 He became a distinguished archaeologist, and was Disney Professor of Archaeology at Cambridge 1887–92.

 After an Incumbency at Ashley, Cambridgeshire he rose steadily in the Church's hierarchy.
 From 1891 until 1895 he was Canon Residentiary at St Paul's Cathedral before elevation to the suffragan bishopric of the Diocese of London (from now on named Bishop of Stepney), a post he held until he attained diocesan bishop status with promotion to the See of Bristol.

 Taking retirement from his Professorship at the age of 62, Browne went on to become Bishop of Stepney in 1895, and Bishop of Bristol in 1897.
 He remained at Bristol until 1914.

 After leaving Bristol, Browne went on to publish no less than six more books in the final years of his retirement.
 He died at Bexhill-on-Sea in 1930.
 Browne is commemorated in Bristol Cathedral by a fine bronze bust signed K Scott; it is to be found in the north choir aisle.